IgniteUI/igniteui-docfx/jp/components/grid_search.md

     </div>
     ...
 ```
-- For the search navigation buttons.
-Here we have transformed our inputs into ripple styled buttons with material icons.
+- For the search navigation buttons, we have transformed our inputs into ripple styled buttons with material icons.
 The handlers for the click events remain the same - invoking the `findNext`/`findPrev` methods.

 ```html
 <!--searchgrid.component.html-->